jbcodeforce/java-studies/docs/microprofile.md

 * JSON-B 1.0 for JSON Binding

 ![Microprofile](images/microprofile3.png)
-As illustrated in the figure above Microprofile 3.0 bundles a set of features. we will study below:
+As illustrated in the figure above Microprofile 3.0 bundles a set of features:

+### Config

-* **Config**: externalizes configuration and obtains config via injection from config files, environment variables, system properties, or custom resource.
+**Config**: externalizes configuration and obtains config via injection from config files, environment variables, system properties, or custom resource.
 Those configurations are static, they cannot be modified while the server is running.
 MicroProfile Config uses Contexts and Dependency Injection (CDI) to inject configuration property values directly into an application without requiring user code to retrieve them.

     ```java